pchemguy/spec-kit/templates/capabilities/capabilities.md

 ##### Definition and Role

-Represents core-state-affecting, core-state-governing, or core-state-focused functionality required to make the core user capability usable, correct, and coherent.
+Represents functionality that affects, governs, validates, interprets, controls, recovers, or transforms conceptual core state in order to make the Core User Capability usable, correct, and coherent.

 A Supporting Functional Capability:

-* MAY affect user-visible behavior, but only through core-state interaction, not through form, access, or environment;
+* MAY affect user-visible behavior, but only through interaction with core state;
 * ensures observability, correctness, completeness, and recoverability;
-* remains within the same user mental model;
+* remains within the same user mental model as the Core User Capability;
 * operates on or governs core state;
-* includes control, validation, and recovery logic;
+* includes control, validation, interpretation, and recovery logic;
-* MUST NOT introduce a new form, access mode, or environment.
+* MUST NOT introduce a distinct form, access mode, interface modality, runtime environment, or operational experience.

 ---